kentsommer/lab-tutorial/README.md

 * export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH
 * CUDA_ROOT=/usr/local/cuda

-# List of helpful commands and programs to make training / testing / debugging easier
+# List of helpful commands

 * $ export CUDA_DEVICE_ORDER="PCI_BUS_ID"
   * this will make it so that CUDA and nvidia-smi device ID's match so when you set CUDA_VISIBLE_DEVICES the ID you choose is the same ID that nvidia-smi is showing.